-Mumbai is a major business-, entertainment- and fashion centre in India.
+Mumbai is a major entertainment, fashion and business centre in India.
 Over the years, the job market has diversified and evolved.
-As an entertainment and fashion hub, Mumbai is the heart of the Bollywood film industry and has a history as a textile centre.
+The city is an entertainment and fashion hub, it is the heart of the Bollywood film industry, and it also has a history as a textile centre.

 As a commercial hub, Mumbai is home to India's largest stock exchange and generates a large portion of the country's foreign trade.
-Jobs in the banking, financial services and insurance (BFSI) industry abound, attracting skilled and qualified expats.
+Jobs in the banking, financial services and insurance (BFSI) industry abound, attracting skilled and qualified expats from all over.

 Large numbers of foreign multinationals and Indian-owned companies base operations in Mumbai and take advantage of the educated, English-speaking local workforce.
 These companies often recruit expats to help train local Indian staff and share their knowledge and expertise with them.
 Naturally, such positions are usually temporary as the aim is eventually for the company to be run locally.

 The service industry sector caters to the city's large population, which is becoming increasingly affluent.
-Mumbai's large healthcare sector not only caters for but also employs expats.
-Engineering and design companies often work in tandem with firms from overseas, bringing in foreign workers.
+Mumbai's large healthcare sector not only caters for but also employs expats, while engineering and design companies often work in tandem with firms from overseas, bringing in foreign workers.

 Finding a job in Mumbai

 Many expats working in Mumbai are transferred by their home-country employer, particularly in the banking, financial services and insurance sector.

 Not everyone is so fortunate, and those prospective expats who have to navigate the job search on their own are encouraged to research the market thoroughly before relocating.
 Online job portals, such as Placement India, Monster India and Adzuna, are often the best way of searching for a job, and company websites frequently have listings of the latest vacancies too.
 Social networks such as LinkedIn are also highly valuable resources.